January: the wet season. Rain and humidity levels are very high.

 ► Tanzania climate –Different weather pattern to Southern Mozambique, shown here.

-► Zambia climate – Slightly different weather pattern to Mozambique, with more clearly defined rains.
+► Zambia climate – Slightly different to Mozambique's weather pattern, with more clearly defined rains.

-► Zanzibar climate – Slightly different weather pattern from Mozambique.
+► Zanzibar climate – Slightly different weather pattern from Mozambique's climate.

-► Zimbabwe climate – Weather follows a similar pattern to Mozambique, but with a shorter, clearer rainy season.
+► Zimbabwe climate – Similar pattern to Mozambique's weather, but with a shorter, clearer rainy season.